 Mattresses play an all-important role in the quality of your sleep.
 Hence, choosing the best mattress for your bedroom is crucial.

 When mattress shopping, you get almost infinite choices today.
-However, the two most popular ones ruling the niche are the latex and the hybrid mattresses.
+However, the two most popular ones ruling the niche are the latex and the hybrid mattress.
 Given that, it is easy to find yourself split between the two.

 But which one is right for you?
 You can only make the right decision by comparing latex vs. hybrid mattresses.
 Here we examine the differences between the two to help you make an educated choice.
 Read on!